Deploy W&B with Kubernetes Operator

 #### Persistent storage

-Common on-premises storage options:
+Common on-premises storage options include:

 * NFS-based storage classes